Skidamek/AutoModpack/autotester/README.md

       log:
         matches_all: [ 'Prelaunching AutoModpack', 'AutoModpack prelaunched' ]
         not_matches: [ 'ClassNotFoundException' ]
-  - do: wait_exit                 # tolerate a later headless crash OR a GPU idle
-    expect: any
-    or_alive: true
+  - use: finish_client_only       # best-effort quit; cleanup handles a crashed client
 ```

 `stage_modpack` accepts `from:` (a ready modpack dir to copy wholesale), `mods:`
 (extra jars to drop into the pack's `mods/`), and `config:` (extra client-config
 overrides). **`from:` and `mods:` paths resolve against the repo root** (the
-parent of `autotester/`) unless absolute.
-The combination of whole-log assertions
+parent of `autotester/`) unless absolute. `manifest: true` derives a local
-and `wait_exit: { expect: any, or_alive: true }` makes "verify it loaded, don't
+`automodpack-content.json` from the final staged files for reconciliation tests.
+Whole-log assertions followed by `finish_client_only` make "verify it loaded, then
-care what happens at render" robust on both headless and GPU hosts.
+stop immediately" robust on both headless and GPU hosts.
 See
 `scenarios/client-loads-offline.yaml`.

 ### Discovering verbs and validating scenarios